-- Stainless steel thumb screws provide corrosion protection and may be mildly magnetic.
+- Stainless steel provides corrosion protection and may be mildly magnetic.

-- Steel thumb screws are often supplied with a plating or finish such as zinc, which adds protection in dry indoor applications, or black oxide, which adds a dark color but no additional protection.
+- Steel are often supplied with a plating or finish such as zinc, which adds protection in dry indoor applications, or black oxide, which adds a dark color but no additional protection.

-- Brass thumb screws is usually selected because of its decorative properties, however it’s also an excellent conductor of electricity and nonmagnetic.
+- Brass is usually selected because of its decorative properties, however it’s also an excellent conductor of electricity and nonmagnetic.

-- Aluminum thumb screws are nonmagnetic and usually 1/3 the weight of steel.
+- Aluminum are nonmagnetic and usually 1/3 the weight of steel.

-- Plastic thumb screws are nonconductive and provide an excellent option when needing a lightweight material.
+- Plastic are nonconductive and provide an excellent option when needing a lightweight material.

 As a supplier of knurled and spade thumb screws, AFT offers a large selection of screw sizes and materials.
 Captive panel screws and knurled knobs can be used as an alternative in many applications.
 Please search our selection or contact our experienced sales team with any questions.